Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \textbf{Existing Models without Population Dynamics}

-The first form of a dynamic cognitive map we introduce is similar to the well known group of \textit{Keller-Segel} models, which describe cell aggregation in response to chemical deposits left behind by the cells themselves.
-However, instead of following or avoiding chemical deposits, it is assumed that the animals follow or avoid areas of high population density, which is assumed to be part of their cognitive mapping process.
-In general, we also include perception as introduced previously so that the attractivity $a(x,t)$ includes perception and the population density itself.
-The perception function is then $a(x,t) = \g \overline{u}_{g,R}$ for $\g \in \mathbb{R}$.
-The equation describing motion becomes \eql{ \frac{\p u}{\p t} = d \D u - \g \grad \cdot \left( u \grad \overline{u}_{g,R} \right). }{scalar-eqn-1-1} In this case, $\g>0$ corresponds to attraction towards high density areas, whereas $\g<0$ corresponds to repulsion from high density areas.
-Depending on the context, either could be valid: the first case may correspond to phenomena such as group defense strategies \cite{Shi_JDDE}, while the second may correspond to avoiding high density areas where resources are expected to be less abundant.
+The first form of a dynamic cognitive map we introduce is similar to the well-known group of \textit{Keller-Segel} models, which describe cell aggregation in response to chemical deposits left behind by the cells. {Rather than} following chemical deposits, it is {instead} assumed that the animals follow or avoid areas of high population density, assumed to be part of their cognitive mapping process.
+In general, we also include perception so that the {potential} $a(x,t)$ includes perception {of the population density}.
+The {cognitive map} is then $a(x,t) = \g \overline{u}_{g,R}$ for $\g \in \mathbb{R}$.
+The equation describing motion {of a single population} becomes \eql{ \frac{\p u}{\p t} = d \D u - \g \grad \cdot \left( u \grad \overline{u}_{g,R} \right), }{scalar-eqn-1-1} {where} $\g>0$ ($<0$) corresponds to attraction towards high-density {(low-density)} areas.
+Depending on the context, either could be valid: the first case may correspond to phenomena such as group defence strategies \cite{Shi_JDDE}, while the second may correspond to avoiding high-density areas where resources are expected to be less abundant.